altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *Flanagan was screaming, not in pain but in rage*
 ~The yellow lines started melting, coating the tentacles with a rubbery glue~ *Martha took a breath.
 Aimed.
-Then threw her spear* ~It flew forward - breaking into a fractal all around her as it did so~ 'M::Damn jet-pack would be convenient right about now' ~She was forming the grammar to summon one and saw Flanagan with out~ 'M::Or I could just give myself flying.'
+Then threw her spear* *It flew forward - breaking into a fractal all around her as it did so* 'M::Damn jet-pack would be convenient right about now' ~She was forming the grammar to summon one and saw Flanagan with out~ 'M::Or I could just give myself flying.'
 `~Self~.*Flying*=true`
-~It was every dream said it would be, as such, she flew with years of dreamt precision~ *A tentacle shot out in the path of the spear*
+~It was what every dream said it would be, as such, she flew with years of dreamt precision~ ~She kept her eye on the descending spear~
+*A tentacle shot out in its path*
 *The spear glanced off at the ^collision, twisting off angle* ~She felt the impact in her heart~
 ~And her heart dropped, that was just a glancing blow - and in a second~